Loading

 As the railway industry developed over the years, more buildings were constructed on the premises to meet the growing operations of the workshop.
 However, it reached a point where there were no available plots in the surrounding area to further expand.
 So in 1934, the workshop was relocated to the Taipei New Railway Workshop in Songshan due to the space restrictions of the existing premises.

-From 1918, the south side of the premises was already used for the headquarter building for the Railway Department.
+From 1918, the south side of the premises was already used for the administrative headquarters for the Railway Department.
 After the relocation, the existing workshop buildings built during the eastward expansion in 1909 were used as the offices for the related units of the Railway Department.
 On the west side of the premises, buildings in this area were demolished.
 As this area was already surrounded with employee dormitories for the Railway Department, additional dormitories were built in this area.

 After World War II, the offices and dormitories of the Railway Department were taken over by the Taiwan Railways Administration, and basically their existing functions were retained.